-Have you noticed how when you do something your little one is waiting to do the same?
-If you have a little girl, one of her favorite activities is probably imitating mom when she’s putting on her makeup.
-If you have a little boy, he might love to accompany dad while he shaves and pretend he does too.
-Your child’s wish to be like mom and dad is one of the most influencing characteristics of his emerging personality.
-This process of identification with you is a critical part of your little one’s socioemotional development.
+Have you noticed that when you do something, your little one wants to do the same?
+If you have a little child, one of their favorite activities is probably imitating you when you’re putting on your makeup, or they might love to accompany your partner while they shave and pretend they do too.
+Your child’s wish to be like their parents is one of the most influencing characteristics of their emerging personality.
+This process of identification with you is a critical part of your little one’s socio-emotional development.
 Let’s learn why.

-You are your son’s role model.
-It’s through you that he understands how the world works and learns what’s okay and what’s not.
-What he sees in you makes up for what he believes in and what he’ll become.
-Think about how you manage your emotions.
-Do you become irritated when something doesn’t go your way?
-When you are stuck in traffic, are you modeling irritation or patience?
-Your child picks up on every reaction and gesture you make; this is his way of learning.
-Your little one begins developing his habits and moral compass by watching you do the same.
+Your little one begins developing their habits and moral compass by watching you do the same.
 If you impose limits using phrases like “because I said so”, you might later hear your kid respond with a “because I want to” thinking that it is a sensible response.
 It’s important for your little one that limits and the modulation of emotions come with an understanding.
-The best way for him to understand the reason behind which things are okay and which aren’t, comes with two of the most important words right now: “how” and “why”.
-When you sit down and explain to him why it’s not possible for him to wear his swimsuit to the grocery store in a sympathetic manner, you model thorough thinking skills and positive emotional responses.
-Through these, your little one is able to feel he can express himself and better understand his feelings.
-This process, although it might feel time consuming, is transcendental in the fostering of his confidence and future decision-making processes.
+The best way for them to understand the reason behind which things are okay and which aren’t, comes with two of the most important words right now: “how” and “why”.
+When you sit down and explain to them why it’s not possible for them to wear their swimsuit to the grocery store in a sympathetic manner, you model thorough thinking skills and positive emotional responses.
+Through these, your little one is able to feel they can express themselves and better understand their feelings.
+This process, although it might feel time consuming, is transcendental in the fostering of their confidence and future decision-making processes.